+Sadly not everyone is trustworthy, with some people trying to take advantage of others.
 A scam is where somebody tries to get your personal details or money from you.
-It’s good to be aware of the different scams out there and what to do if you think someone is trying to scam you.
+It’s good to be aware of the different types of scam out there and what to do if you think someone is trying to scam you.

 A doorstep scam involves someone calling at your door to try and scam you out of some money or gain access to your home.
 There are different types of doorstep scams, from rogue traders to people pretending to represent charities.
 Callers may appear genuine, so it's important to know what to look out for.

 Phone scams are a common way that criminals try to get your personal or bank details.

 A phishing scam is when someone tries to obtain your information, such as bank details and passwords, by asking you to enter them into a website that looks genuine but is actually fake.